 The embryo stage comes earlier in the development of the human body.

 20. Name the technique which is used to help a woman with blocked oviducts to have a baby.

 In Vitro Fertilization is the technique that is used to help a woman with blocked oviducts to have a baby.

 21. Write the full name of IVF.

 IVF stands for In Vitro Fertilization.

-22. What is the success rate of IVF technique of reproduction in humans?
+22. What is the success rate of the IVF technique of reproduction in humans?

-The success rate of IVF is only about 30 to 40 percentage.
+The success rate of IVF is only about 30 to 40 per cent.

 23. What type of fertilization takes place in a hen?